awsdocs/amazon-connect-admin-guide/doc_source/contact-events.md

 Indicates how the contact was initiated\.
 Valid values:
 + INBOUND: The customer initiated voice \(phone\) contact with your contact center\.
-+ OUTBOUND: An agent initiated voice \(phone\) contact with the customer, by using the CCP to call their number\.
++ OUTBOUND: Represents an agent\-initiated outbound voice call from the Contact Control Panel \(CCP\)\.
 This initiation method calls the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API\.
 + TRANSFER: The contact was transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
-This results in a new CTR being created\.
+This results in a new contact record being created\.
 + CALLBACK: The customer was contacted as part of a callback flow\.
 For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 + API: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API, or it could be a tasks initiated by the customer by calling the [StartTaskContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartTaskContact.html) API\.
 + QUEUE\_TRANSFER: While the contact is one queue, and was then transferred into another queue using a contact flow block\.